TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/4dbe-deviceoffline.md

 	cloudEnvironments="public"
 />

-# My device appears offline in the portal.
+# My device appears offline in the portal

 ## **Recommended steps**

 If your device is offline, this could be due to one of the following reasons:

 * Your device time may be out of sync with the Internet time.
 In the local web UI of the device, go to **Troubleshooting** > **Diagnostic tests** and click **Run diagnostic tests**.
 Resolve the reported issues.